 Description:

-Torbay is breathtaking, captivating, and welcoming, occupying a prime position on the south coast of Devon.
-Currently unprecedented levels of investment and the council’s own ambitious transformation programme have given Torbay the opportunity to capitalise on the area’s profile and many assets.
+Torbay is breath-taking, captivating, and welcoming, occupying a prime position on the south coast of Devon.
+Currently experiencing unprecedented levels of investment and the council’s own ambitious transformation programme have given Torbay the opportunity to capitalise on the area’s profile and many assets.
+As a small unitary authority, you’ll discover Torbay is a place where you can make things happen quickly.
+We have real momentum building, fuelled by a shared sense of purpose and ambition - which is clearly evident by our recent success in being awarded the ‘Most Improved Council’ at last year’s LGC Awards.
+We want Torbay and its residents to thrive and are committed to making a difference in our community, delivering high quality services to local people.

-Undertaking the role of senior lawyer, you will be a suitably qualified professional with relevant experience; excited by a fast-paced and varied workload, conscientious, professionally curious and a role model to your colleagues.
+Undertaking the role of a Lawyer, you will be a suitably qualified professional across either the public or private sector, excited by a fast-paced and varied planning caseload, conscientious, professionally curious and a role model to other team members.
 In return, you will join a supportive and rewarding organisation and team, whereby your talent will be valued and actively developed.
-At Torbay Council, we know that our biggest strength comes from our people.
+At Torbay Council, we know that our biggest strength comes from our people, and we are excited for you to join us.

-This role offers an exciting opportunity to work for an employer that sees legal services as not simply a support function, but an enabler in the pursuit of the highest standards and outcomes for children.
+This role offers an exciting opportunity to work for an employer that is in a great period of change and sees legal services as not simply a support function, but an enabler in the pursuit of their ambitious transformation journey.

 In return we offer: